wumm-project/OpenDiscovery/web/Ontology.md

 od:Recommendation
   - A recommendation is an advice what to do or a question to explore in a special context.
 Recommendations are bound to relations that describe the applicability of the recommendation.
   - namespace prefix http://opendiscovery.org/rdf/Recommendation/
-  - rdfs:label Literal = label
+  - od:description Literal = label

 od:Relation
   - A relation is a named and classified relation between two rules (the subrule and the superrule)